audacity/audacity-support/additional-resources/eq-curves/playback-equalization-for-78-rpm-shellacs-and-early-33-lps.md

     * "10 kHz Gain Roll-off (dB)"
     * "LF Shelving Frequency (Hz)" (if a value is given)

-    in the equivalent boxes in the plug-in dialog.
+    in the equivalent boxes in the plugin dialog.
-6. Click "OK" in the plug-in to save the .xml file to your chosen location.
+6. Click "OK" in the plugin to save the .xml file to your chosen location.
 7. Use the EQ XML to TXT Converter Tool to convert your XML file to a TXT text file _(suitable for Audacity 2.4.0 and later)_
 8. Select some audio and choose .
 9. Choose "Manage".